 Training Tips for Trail Racing in the Alps

-Sam, it needs to be said, is no slouch!
+Sam Hill is one of our trail running guides here at Run the Alps and previously worked as a trail running coach.
 Among his many notable trail running achievements are completing the PTL, a 300km race around Mont Blanc and a very challenging winter season run on England’s Bob Graham Round.

-In this article, Sam shares a number of useful insights for getting ready for a trail race in the Alps– whether it’s your first, or one of many. — Doug Mayer, Run the Alps
+In this article, Sam shares a number of useful insights for getting ready for a trail race in the Alps–whether it’s your first, or one of many.

 If you’re into trail running — really into it– then the odds are, at some point in your trail running career, you’ll make the pilgrimage to the Alps.
 And for good reason.
 It’s hard to resist the combination of stunning vistas, great weather and delicious food, all tied together with a trail running history that goes back over fifty years.